Email Coach Butler

 He has been a regular feature speaker at the USA National Pole Vault Summit (2001-2010), presentator at the 2010 European Pole Vault Conference in Cologne, Germany, and featured speaker at the 2008 NACACTFCA International Athletics Conference held in San Juan, Puerto Rico.
 Butler was also appointed Development Chair for Emerging Elites for the USA Pole Vault staff in 2009.

 He is a former school record holder in the pole vault at Ball State.
+Butler is a retired art teacher and painter and is married to wife, Sukey (two years).

 - Top Videos /